How Long Does Prime Rib Last in the Fridge?

 How long a raw or uncooked prime rib will last will depend on where and when you bought it.

 First, take a look at the best buy date.
 This is the date that you should plan to cook the prime rib before in order to have the best-tasting meal possible.
-But if it is a day or two past that date by the time you cook your prime rib, it’s likely still safe to eat as long as you check for signs of spoilage.
+If it is a day or two past that date, it’s likely still safe to eat as long as you check for signs of spoilage.

 Remember, a best-by and a sell-by date are not the same thing.
-If your prime rib has a sell-by date, then it’s safe to eat for 4-5 days past this date, as this is just the date it needs to be sold by.
+If your prime rib has a sell-by date, then it’s safe to eat for 4-5 days past this date.

 Also, take a look at how your prime rib is packaged.
-If you purchased your prime rib from a butcher and it is simply wrapped in paper, then this won’t last as long as a prime rib that has been vacuum sealed.
+If you purchased your meat from a butcher and it is simply wrapped in paper, this won’t last as long as a prime rib that has been vacuum sealed.

-Because it can be difficult to know just how long the butcher or store had your prime rib before it was sold, we recommend only purchasing a prime rib when you plan to cook and eat it within 2-3 days of purchasing.
-This will ensure you have the best experience possible with your prime rib.
+It can be difficult to know just how long the butcher or store had your prime rib before it was sold.
+We recommend only purchasing one when you plan to cook and eat it within 2-3 days of purchasing.
+This will ensure you have the best experience possible.

 Related >> Smoked Prime Rib Roast Recipe